-1. Amend the draft bylaws
+1. Amend the draft bylaws prior to first reading

 The LTC may amend the draft bylaws prior to consideration of first reading.
-If this alternative is selected, then the following resolution is recommended:
+Recommended wording for the resolution is as follows:

 That the Gambier Island Local Trust Committee amend Draft Bylaw No. XXX, cited as "..." with the following: [list amendments].